micahwierenga/css-selector-basics/readme.md

     - Venus Fly Trap
     - Ent

-- give all ul's a border with a width of 3 pixels, a color of plum, and a style of dotted.
+- give all `ul`s a border with a width of 3 pixels, a color of plum, and a style of dotted.
 Also, give them a border radius of 5px.
-- give all li's a top border of 3 pixels, a color of seagreen, and a style of solid.
+- give all `li`s a top border of 3 pixels, a color of seagreen, and a style of solid.

 ### Emmet (Optional)